scottpancakes/rapt-pill-HA/README.md

 # rapt-pill-HA
-Idiot's guide to getting the rapt pill to work with HA using webhooks.
+Idiot's guide to getting the rapt pill to send data to HA using webhooks.

 ## Requirements: